osburn-sharp/jeckyl/README.md

 The method uses its own instance variables to keep track of things over multiple calls and returns the @sensors array so that the actual parameter returned from Jeckyl will be the last value returned.
 It uses a mixture of jeckyl tests and explicit tests to ensure the parameters are correct.
-If preferred, you can add custom helper methods to your options class in the same manner as {Jeckyl::Options}.
+If preferred, you can add custom helper methods to your parameter class in the same manner as {Jeckyl::Config}.

+### Writing Ruby

 Because the config file is ruby, it can contain any valid ruby code to help construct your parameters, which can be instances of complex classes if required.
 BUT this also means the code can do things you might not have intended so some care is needed here!

+One of the things you can add, if it helps, is your own checking method.
+Call it what you like, pass in the object to check (and whatever else you need) and either return the item or raise an error if the checks fail.
+There are two methods available: {Jeckyl::Config#raise_config_error} e.g. for defining a value outside the required range and {Jeckyl::Config#raise_syntax_error} e.g. for defining a string where a number is required.

+### Can't be bothered? a more relaxed approach

-If you are lazy and cannot be bothered with defining lots of methods, you can relax the parsing and even use Jeckyl as-is.
-To relax, call the class method, {Jeckyl::Options.relax}.
+If you are lazy and cannot be bothered with defining lots of methods, you can relax the parsing and checking and convert a parameter file straight into an options hash.
+To relax checking, set the :relax option to true when creating the parameters hash.
 Then any parameter value pairs in the config file will be converted to key-value pairs in the hash without any checks at all.
 You obviously cannot do much with this approach but in simple cases it may be OK?
-If, so some strange reason, you want to turn checking back on then {Jeckyl::Options.strict} will do the trick

-If you don't like having to prefix your parameter methods with 'configure_' you can set another prefix by redefining the prefix method to return something else:
+If you don't like having to prefix your parameter methods with 'configure_' you can set another prefix by redefining the prefix method in your subclass to return something else:

     def prefix
-      'set'
-    end
+      'set' # could also be 'cf' if you find typing a bore end

+### Managing Parameter Hashes

+You can easily merge parameter files using the {Jeckyl::Config#merge} method:

+    config = MyConfig.new('/etc/system.rb')
+    config.merge(File.join(ENV[USER], '.my_config_.rb'))
+    config.merge('./.local_config_.rb')

-Jeckyl now includes a couple of methods to help sub-divide config hashes.
-To extract all of the options from a hash that belong to a given Jeckyl class, use Class.intersection(hash) (see {Jeckyl::Options.intersection}).
-And to remove all of the options from one config hash in another, use conf.complement(hash) ({Jeckyl::Options#complement}).
+Jeckyl includes a couple of methods to help sub-divide parameter hashes.
+To extract all of the parameters from a hash that belong to a given Jeckyl class, use Class.intersection(hash) (see {Jeckyl::Config.intersection}).
+And to remove all of the parameters from one config hash in another, use conf.complement(hash) ({Jeckyl::Config#complement}).

-For example, the Jelly logger defines a set of logging parameters in Jelly::Options.
+For example, the Jelly logger defines a set of logging parameters in Jelly::Config.
 These may be inherited by another service that adds its own parameters (such as Jerbil):

-    options = Jerbil::Options.new(my_conf)
+    options = Jerbil::Config.new(my_conf)

-    log_opts = Jelly::Options.intersection(options)
+    log_opts = Jelly::Config.intersection(options)

     jerb_opts = options.complement(log_opts)

+### Some Internal Methods

+### Jeckyl::Config < Hash

-Finally, note that Jeckyl::Options is itself a subclass of Hash, and therefore Jeckyl config objects inherit all hash methods as well!
+Finally, note that Jeckyl::Config is itself a subclass of Hash, and therefore Jeckyl config objects inherit all hash methods as well!

+## The 'jeckyl' Command

+Jeckyl comes with a simple script: bin/jeckyl to help in creating, checking and documenting parameters.

+You can create a simple config class to start you off with:

+    $ jeckyl klass <name>

+which will output a small template to stdout.
+By default this will inherit from {Jeckyl::Config} but you can add another parent with, for example:

+    $ jeckyl klass MyService JerbilService::Config

+Save the file and edit it to add your parameters as required.
+Once you have defined the config class, you can generate a default config file for your application using:

+    $ jeckyl config path/to/config_class.rb

+This will generate a config file on stdout for each of the parameters, with the comment defined in the parameter method and the default value where defined.
+Defaults will be commented out.
+You can save this file and edit it to create a new config file.

+Where you have created a config class that inherits from another config class, you will probably want to create a config file with all of the parameters in it.
+By default only the config class defined in the given file will be generated.
+To generate all parameters add the -k (for concat) option:

+    $ jeckyl config path/to/config_class.rb -k

+The resulting config file will be neatly divided into sections, one for each class, starting with the most ancestral.
+If you want to know what config classes you have inherited, then try:

+    $ jeckyl list path/to/config_class.rb

+This will output an indexed list of the classes available.
+If you wanted to generate a config file just for one class, select it with the -C option and the index from the list:

+    $ jeckyl config path/to/config_class.rb -C 2

+Once you have editted your config file you can check if it is OK:

+    $ jeckyl check path/to/config_class.rb path/to/config_file.rb

+This will either display error messages or tell you that the config file is OK.

+Having created a config class, you may want to document it.
+Given that each parameter is already described within the parameter method, it would be inconvenient to have to copy these comments into ruby comments just to help the various documentation tools around.
+Instead, you can generate a markdown file from the parameter methods and then include this in your documentation:

+    $ jeckyl markdown path/to/config_class.rb

+This task takes the same options as the config task.
+You can then include a reference or link to this file in the header comment for your config class.
+The template generated above already has a yard @see directive.

+    # @see file:lib/project/config_comments.md

 ## Code Walkthrough

-Jeckyl consists of a single class: {Jeckyl::Options}.
-When you create an instance of a subclass the following happens (see {Jeckyl::Options#initialize}):
+Jeckyl consists of a single class: {Jeckyl::Config}.
+When you create an instance of a subclass the following happens (see {Jeckyl::Config#initialize}):

-+ all of the parameter methods are called by {Jeckyl::Options#get_defaults} to obtain their default values (the {Jeckyl::Options#default default} method sets this in a hash) and are called again with these default values to process them through whatever the parameter method defines.
-This ensures, for example, that if the default is multiplied by 10, the resulting value is also.
++ all of the parameter methods are called by {Jeckyl::Config#get_defaults} to obtain their default values (the {Jeckyl::Config#default default} method sets this in a hash) and are called again with these default values to process them through whatever the parameter method defines.
+This ensures, for example, that if the parameter is multiplied by 10 before being added to the config hash, the default value is also multipled by 10.

 + if no config file is provided, the default values are returned as the options hash.
-This is used, for example, by the config {Jeckyl::Options.generate_config generator}.
+This is used, for example, by the config {Jeckyl::Config.generate_config generator}.

-+ otherwise, the optional options hash that can be passed in to the new method is merged with the defaults, allowing the caller to provide some local overrides to the defaults, or even add parameters that have not been defined anywhere else!

 + finally, the given config file (whose name is added to the hash) is evaluated so that the resulting parameters are added, overriding any defaults or manually entered values.